Github-Workflow-Test-Org/-Scala3-Example-Project/README.md

 ## Usage

 This is a normal sbt project.
-You can start the sbt shell using `sbt` then compile code with `compile`, run the main method with `run`, run the tests with `test` and start a REPL using `console`.
+You can start the sbt shell using `sbt` then compile code with `compile`, run the main test method with `run`, run the tests with `test` and start a REPL using `console`.

 If compiling this example project fails, you probably have a global sbt plugin